lycus/mci/docs/assembly_language.rst

 Assembly language
 =================

-Programs for the MCI can be written in the built-in assembly language.
+Programs for the MCI can be written in the built-in assembly language, IAL (Intermediate Assembly Language).
 The assembler takes as input a series of source files and assembles them to a single output file (a module).

 The grammar is: